-The Company's immediate parent company is The Prudential Assurance Company Ltd ("PAC") whose parent company is Prudential Plc, an international financial services group with operations in Asia, the US and the UK.
-PAC has a 100% interest in the equity capital of Prudential International Assurance plc at 31 December 2017.
-PAC is a subsidiary of Prudential plc, a company incorporated in England.
-Prudential plc has a 100% indirect interest in the equity capital of PAC and is considered to be the ultimate parent company of Prudential International Assurance plc.
+PIA's immediate parent company is The Prudential Assurance Company Ltd ("PAC") whose in turn is M&G Prudential Ltd with the ultimate parent entity being Prudential PIc, an international financial services group with operations in Asia, Africa, the US and the UK.
+Each immediate parent company has a 100% interest in the equity capital of its subsidiary.